vanling/docs/configuration/flows/operations.md

 ![Log to Console](https://cdn.directus.io/docs/v9/configuration/flows/operations/operations-20220603A/log-to-console-20220603A.webp)

-This Operation outputs something to the server-side console as well as the [Log Panel](/configuration/flows#logs).
+This Operation outputs something to the server-side console as well as the [Log Panel](/configuration/flows#logs) within the Data Studio.
 This is a key tool for troubleshooting Flow configuration.
+A Log operation's key will have a null value on the Flow Object.

 - **Message** — Sets a [log message](/configuration/flows#logs).